pikvm/pikvm/docs/vnc.md

 # VNC

-As an alternative to the web interface, a regular VNC client can be used to access to the PiKVM.
+As an alternative to the Web UI, a regular VNC client can be used to access to the PiKVM.
-The main advantage of VNC over the browser is the ability to expand the image to the full screen, as well as complete interception of all keyboard keys.
+The main advantage of VNC over the browser is the ability to expand the image to the full screen, as well as complete interception of all keyboard shortcuts.
 In some cases, VNC will be more responsive than the browser, especially on weak client computers.

 !!! warning